nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

-The CMR Service-Bridge REST API supports two different means of creating a subsetted OPeNDAP URL for granules and/or variables in a collection: one returns a standard JSON document; the other, more effectial means returns a JSON document via HTTP streaming.
+The CMR Service-Bridge REST API supports two different means of creating a subsetted OPeNDAP URL for granules and/or variables in a collection: one returns a standard JSON document; the other, more effectual means returns a JSON document via HTTP streaming.

 The resources are as follows: